jcarswell073/Fleet-Sustainment-HVAC-Project/README.md

 After fitting the model with exclusively the categorical and quantitative variables within the dataset, we began considering ways to leverage the information contained in the free-form text columns.
 Some techniques we applied include Named Entity Recognition (NER), regular expression matching, and the Word2Vec algorithm.
 <br><br>
-The final models used numeric, categorical, and text-derived features.
+Our final models used numeric, categorical, and text-derived features.
 <br>

 # Our Takeaways